- Published

 However, actual adoption of AI-based tools in the healthcare industry is low, despite research suggesting benefits of the tech.

-In the new paper, researchers estimate that broader adoption of AI could lead to savings between 5% and 10% in healthcare spending, or roughly 200billionto200 billion to 360 billion a year.
+In the new paper, researchers estimate that broader adoption of AI could lead to savings between 5% and 10% in healthcare spending, or roughly 360 billion a year.
 The estimates are based on AI use cases employing current technologies that are attainable within the next five years, without sacrificing quality or access.

 For hospitals, the cost savings come mostly from improved clinical operations, quality and safety — like optimizing operating rooms, or detecting adverse events.
 The benefits are similar for physician groups, which could leverage AI for continuity of care, like referral management.